Greater Des Moines Public Art Foundation

 How does Greater Des Moines Public Art Foundation spend its money?

 Greater Des Moines Public Art Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Greater Des Moines Public Art Foundation tax-deductible?